Average entropy and asymptotics: Introduction

 \section{Introduction}

 There are various mathematical notions of entropy.
 It quantifies chaos, mixing, disorder or complexity.
 The Shannon entropy used in information theory has a probabilistic interpretation or it can be viewed as a way to quantify information.
-The Shannon entropy of a probability measure $P_X$ on a finite set $X=\{ x_1,...,x_r\}$ with masses $\{ p_1,...,p_r\} $ ($p_j=P_X(x_j)$, $1\le j\le r$) equals $-\sum\limits _{j=1}^r p_j \ln p_j$ with the convention $p_j\ln p_j=0$ when $p_j=0$.
+The Shannon entropy of a probability measure $P_X$ on a finite set $X=\{ x_1,...,x_r\}$ with masses $\{ p_1,...,p_r\} $ ($p_j=P_X(x_j)$, $1\le j\le r$) equals $-\sum\limits _{j=1}^r p_j \ln p_j$, with the convention $p_j\ln p_j=0$ when $p_j=0$.
 Let $H_1$ and $H_2$ be finite-dimensional Hilbert spaces.
-The entanglement entropy $E(v)$ of a vector $v\in H_1\otimes H_2$ is the Shannon entropy of the reduced density matrix $\tr_2(vv^*)$, where $\tr_2$ is the partial trace.
+The partial trace $\tr_2$ is the linear map $\tr_2: $ End$(H_1 \otimes H_2) \to $ End$(H_1)$ given by $\tr_2(A\otimes B) = \tr(B)A$ and extended by linearity.
+The entanglement entropy $E(v)$ of a vector $v\in H_1\otimes H_2$ is $E(v)=-\sum_{j=1}^m\lambda_j \ln \lambda_j$, where $\lambda_1$,...,$\lambda_m$ are the eigenvalues of $\tr_2(P_v)$, the linear map $P_v$ is the orthogonal projection from $H_1\otimes H_2$ onto the one-dimensional linear subspace spanned by $v$, and as before we use the convention $0\ln 0=0$.
+Note: $P_v=vv^*$.
 The vector $v$ is decomposable if and only if $E(v)=0$.
 Calculations of entropy on the Hilbert spaces of geometric quantization or Toeplitz quantization lead to interesting insights \cite{barronp, charles}.
 In \cite{zelditchf}, the main result is the $k\to\infty$ asymptotics of the Shannon entropies of $\mu_z^k$, where $k\in\N$, $z\in M$, $M$ is a toric K\"ahler manifold with an ample toric hermitian line bundle, and $\mu_z^k$ are the Bergman measures that were introduced by Zelditch in \cite{zeld2009} to define generalized Bernstein polynomials and were subsequently used in \cite{songzeld2012, zeldzhou2021}.
 In a series of papers on random sections of line bundles, starting with \cite{shifzeld}, Shiffmann and Zelditch worked with the probability space

 where $L\to M$ is an ample holomorphic hermitian line bundle on a compact complex manifold $M$ and $SH^0(M,L^k)$ is the unit sphere in the finite-dimensional Hilbert space $H^0(M,L^k)$.
 In this paper, we consider instead the probability space